Rootspaghetti/SubScanX/README.md

 ## Options

-- `-r`, `--request-type`: Specifies the type of HTTP request to send to each subdomain.
+- `-r`, `--request_type`: Specifies the type of HTTP request to send to each subdomain.
 Options include:
   - `GET` (default): Sends a GET request.
   - `POST`: Sends a POST request.
   - `HEAD`: Sends a HEAD request.

 - `-t`, `--timeout`: Sets the timeout for each HTTP request in seconds.
-Default is 3.0 seconds.
+Default is 10 seconds.

-- `-c`, `--concurrency`: Controls the maximum number of concurrent HTTP requests.
-The default value is 100.
+- `-m`, `--max_concurrent_tasks`: Controls the maximum number of concurrent HTTP requests.
+Default is 10.

-- `-o`, `--output`: Specifies the output file name.
-If not provided, the results will be saved in a file named `<domain>.txt`.

-- `-f`, `--format`: Defines the output file format.
-Options include:
-  - `csv`: Saves results as a CSV file.
-  - `json`: Saves results as a JSON file.
-  - `txt` (default): Saves results in a plain text format.

-- `-ss`, `--screenshot-status`: Specifies the HTTP status code that will trigger a screenshot capture of the subdomain.
+- `-s`, `--screenshot_status`: Specifies the HTTP status code that will trigger a screenshot capture of the subdomain.

+- `-p`, `--ports`: Specifies ports to scan (comma separated).

 - `--whois`: Performs a WHOIS lookup before starting the subdomain scan.

-- `--detect-tech`: Detects technologies used by the subdomains after checking their HTTP status.
+- `--whois_json`: Saves WHOIS information as a JSON file.

+- `--whois_csv`: Saves WHOIS information as a CSV file.

+- `--vuln-scan`: Performs a vulnerability scan with Nikto.
+Note that this may take a long time.

 ## Example Commands